plus3it/tardigrade-ci/README.md

 When using the Makefile approach, the `include` directive is a shell command that retrieves the "bootstrap" Makefile from this project, saves it to the current working directory, and then echoes back the name of the saved file.
-Make reads the bootstrap Makefile and processes its directives and targets.
+The `include` directive tells `make` to read the specified Makefile and process its directives and targets.

 The bootstrap Makefile is very barebones.
-Its primary purpose is to bootstrap this `tardigrade-ci` project so all the make targets are available.
+Its primary purpose is to bootstrap this `tardigrade-ci` project so all the `make` targets are available.
 It does this through its own `include` directive.
-The bootstrap include directive processes a shell command with logic to determine whether to clone this project, and then echoes back the path to this project's Makefile.
+The bootstrap `include` directive processes a shell command with logic to determine the operating mode (described below), and then echoes back the path to the tardigrade-ci Makefile.

 The bootstrap Makefile supports two "operating modes" that we're calling **user mode** and **developer mode**.